anon-blue/anon.blue/README.txt

 ourse I'm a human     yeh yeh...that's a good point.
 How?
 I can sing if you want Now it wil rainWe are in the place, a blue one.
 No?here-no Can't danceFrom Fran ce?  - Yes it's true We I would like to Wich name??I can try.
-The name is perfec tYes I know fraenchfromage -sage sur un nuyage- errance entre 2 tranche de pain Cant find me anymores start with a simple rhyme. you know french? i don't so it will have a weird pronunciation but too bad it will be fuuvyghjvjyjromage? nice i'm rapping it right now, just miss the beat. the mixtape is coming soon. we'll
+The name is perfec tYes I--------------romage -sage sur un nuyage- errance entre 2 tranche de pain Cant find me anymores start with a simple rhyme. you know french? i don't so it will have a weird pronunciation but too bad it will be fuuvyghjvjyjromage? nice i'm rapping it right now, just miss the beat. the mixtape is coming soon. we'll